echiweshe/genai-agent-3d/README.md

 4. Enter a prompt and click "Generate"

 For best results with 3D content generation:
+- Use Claude for complex descriptions and SVG generation
-- Use OpenAI (GPT-4) or Claude for complex 3D descriptions
+- Use OpenAI (GPT-4) for detailed 3D model specifications
+- Use Hunyuan3D for direct 3D model generation
 - Use specific, detailed prompts that describe the 3D object's appearance
 - Include material properties, dimensions, and contextual details